-And the good news for wannabe fraudsters is that these strings are easy enough to modify.
+The good news for wannabe fraudsters is that UA strings are easy enough to modify.
 You can use a Chrome UA Spoofer in the form of a Chrome extension that lets you change the “look” of your browser.
 Interestingly, you’ll see that this extension is developed by Google themselves.
 That’s because it’s a useful developer tool for those who need to test websites seen from different devices.

-Once you’ve installed the extension, this is how easy it is to change the string of your browser with a quick one-feature app.
+Once you’ve installed the extension, this is how easy it is to spoof the string of your browser with a quick one-feature app.

-Simply scroll down to, say, the now antique Internet Explorer, and you’re set!
+Simply search and scroll down to, say, the now antique Internet Explorer, and you’re set!
 Checking whatismybrowser.com will show that you are indeed using Internet Explorer to connect.

 Not necessarily!
-Most developers rely on user agent spoofing to check how websites look from different devices.
+Most developers rely on it to check how websites look from different devices.
 Some users change theirs for security reasons (for instance when using a VPN), but even certain browsers identify as others.
 For instance, the default Android web browser identifies itself as Safari to make compatibility easier.